noppefoxwolf/presentations/tryswift/25/presentation-ja.md

 # Custom Emoji[^3]

-- Emoji creater is famous job in Japan.
+- Emoji creators are well-known professionals in Japan.
-- Creater sale own emojis in Messenger app.
+- Creators can sell their own emojis on messaging apps.
-- This character made by my wife. →
+- This character was created by my wife.

 ![right fit](lineemoji.png)